The Unseen Species Problem Revisited: Experiments

 \subsection{Data}

-In addition to Hamlet we consider data sets of butterfly collecting \cite{yu_2025_spatial}, messages on a social media network \cite{panzarasa_2009_patterns} (sub-sampled), genome coverage (SRA code SRX151616) (restricted to the first $10^5$ genome locations, sub-sampled), simulated packs of MTG cards \cite{joshbirnholz_2025_github} and some synthetic data ($N=2000$ samples) from the uniform distribution over either $M=10^3$ or $M=10^4$ species.
+In addition to Hamlet we consider data sets of butterfly collecting \cite{yu_2025_spatial}, messages on a social media network \cite{panzarasa_2009_patterns} (sub-sampled), genome coverage (SRA code SRX151616, restricted to the first $10^5$ genome locations, sub-sampled), simulated packs of MTG cards \cite{joshbirnholz_2025_github}.
 For all but the Hamlet data we use the generalized unseen species model.
-The data is described in more detail in Appendix 2.
+The data is described in more detail in the appendix.